 I’m a refugee.
 Do I need to file a return?

 If you enter Canada as a refugee and acquire Permanent Residency status, there are government benefits due to you, like the GST/HST credit and Canada Child Benefit.
 You can receive these benefits once you apply for them (see question above) or file your return.
-Read Tax returns open doors for refugees.
-If you need help in preparing your return, contact SEED.
+Read Tax returns open doors for refugees for more information.
+If you need help preparing your return, contact SEED or see information about free tax clinics below.

 Why does the government need my info?